 Weather

-Visit the following websites for an idea of the climate in your destination:
+You may wish to look at the following websites for an idea of the climate in your destination; BBC weather or MyWeather2.

 Health requirements in destination can change, and it's crucial for you to take responsibility in staying informed.
 Ensure that you consult a professionally qualified source and comply with any health requirements at least 6 to 8 weeks before your departure.
 Your GP can provide advice on vaccinations.
 Stay proactive about your health preparations to ensure a safe and enjoyable travel experience.